-- for failing to make a report of suspected money laundering, or for "tipping off", of five years' imprisonment and/or an unlimited fine. - for destroying or disposing of relevant documents of five years' imprisonment and/or an unlimited fine.
+- for failing to make a report of suspected money laundering of five years' imprisonment and/or an unlimited fine. - o for "tipping off" of two years' imprisonment and/or an unlimited fine. - o for destroying or disposing of relevant documents of five years' imprisonment and/or an unlimited fine.

-Terrorism Act 200018, and the Anti-terrorism, Crime and Security Act 200119
+Terrorism Act 200017, and the Anti-terrorism, Crime and Security Act 200118

 - 2. The Terrorism Act establishes a series of offences related to involvement in arrangements for facilitating, raising or using funds for terrorism purposes.
-The Act: - makes20 it a criminal offence for any person not to report the existence of terrorist property where there are reasonable grounds for knowing or suspecting the existence of terrorist property - makes it a criminal offence21 for anyone to take any action likely to prejudice an investigation by informing (i.e. tipping off) the person who is the subject of a suspicion report, or anybody else, that a disclosure has been made to a nominated officer or to SOCA, or that the police or customs authorities are carrying out or intending to carry out a terrorist financing investigation - grants22 a power to the law enforcement agencies to make an account monitoring order, similar in scope to that introduced under POCA
+The Act: - makes19 it a criminal offence for any person not to report the existence of terrorist property where there are reasonable grounds for knowing or suspecting the existence of terrorist property - makes it a criminal offence20 for anyone to take any action likely to prejudice an investigation by informing (i.e. tipping off) the person who is the subject of a suspicion report, or anybody else, that a disclosure has been made to a nominated officer or to SOCA, or that the police or customs authorities are carrying out or intending to carry out a terrorist financing investigation - grants21 a power to the law enforcement agencies to make an account monitoring order, similar in scope to that introduced under POCA

-16 section 341(2)(b)
+15 section 341(2)(b)

-18 2000 ch 11
+17 2000 ch 11

-19 2001 ch 24
+18 2001 ch 24

-20 section 21A
+19 section 21A

-22 section 38A and Schedule 6A
+21 section 38A and Schedule 6A

 - sets out the following penalties: - the maximum penalty for failure to report under the circumstances set out above is five years' imprisonment, and/or a fine. - the maximum penalty for the offence of actual money laundering is 14 years' imprisonment, and/or a fine. - 3.
-A number of organisations have been proscribed under the Terrorism Act.
-The definition of terrorist property, involvement with which is an offence, includes resources of a proscribed organisation. - 4.
+The definition of terrorist property, involvement with which is an offence, includes resources of a The primary source of information on proscribed organisations, proscribed organisation. including up-to-date information on aliases, is the Home Office.
+A list of organisations which have been proscribed under the Terrorism Act he found can at www.homeoffice.gov.uk/security/terrorism-and-the-law/terrorism-act/proscribedgroups?version=1. - 4.
 The Anti-terrorism, Crime and Security Act 2001 gives the authorities power to seize terrorist cash, to freeze terrorist assets and to direct firms in the regulated sector to provide the authorities with specified information on customers and their (terrorism-related) activities.